Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 - The instructor can link to materials in the ontologies and meta data modules for the lecture.
 - The learners can be introduced to CoreTrustSeal with the instructor going through the CoreTrustSeal's requirements, and how to prepare a dataset for a repository with the CoreTrustSeal?
 How do we administer a local repository to meet these requirements?
 - Discuss the advantages of obtaining the CoreTrustSeal for organisations and data stewards, such as increased credibility, improved data sharing and collaboration opportunities, and enhanced user trust.
-Highlight case studies or examples of organisations that have successfully achieved certification and the positive impacts it had on their data management practices (Resource 7).
+Highlight case studies or examples of organisations that have successfully achieved certification and the positive impacts it had on their data management practices (Resource&nbsp;7).
 - Explain the steps involved in the assessment and certification process for obtaining the CoreTrustSeal.
 Discuss the self-assessment tools, documentation requirements, and the role of external audits.
 Provide insights into how data stewards can prepare their repositories for evaluation.
 - Go through the CURATE(D) checklist: Check, Understand, Request, Augment, Transform, Evaluate, Document.
 - This can either be done by way of a theoretical discussion of each step in which a data steward would review a dataset, or practically, by means of a sample dataset, that you go through together.

 **Exercise:**

 - For the learning activity, search for and review NASA's curatorial choices, and how they curate their data.
 How would you go through this dataset as a data steward in such a way that you are checking the requirements of CoreTrustSeal repositories and the CURATE(D) checklist when curating datasets.
-A way to get the conversation going could be to look at CoreTrustSeal's guidance with respect digital object management (p.
-13 of the 2023&ndash;2025 requirements document).
+A way to get the conversation going could be to look at CoreTrustSeal's guidance with respect digital object management (p.&nbsp;13 of the 2023&ndash;2025 requirements document).
 Does NASA note any changes to the data and metadata (versioning)?
 How does the repository handle providence?
 With respect to preservation, does NASA include documentation as to how these files will be preserved long term?
 Some items of the checklist are of course internal workflows at NASA that are not completely transparent, but try to pry out elements of CoreTrustSeal and CURATE(D) that can be accessed through what is openly available.

 ### Resources